MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/create-custom-table-auxiliary.md

     | **Middle East**     | Israel Central         |

-- You can set the Auxiliary plan only on data collection rule-based custom tables you create using the [Tables - Create Or Update API](/rest/api/loganalytics/tables/create-or-update).
+- You can set the Auxiliary plan only on data collection rule-based custom tables you create using the [Tables - Create Or Update API](/rest/api/loganalytics/tables/create-or-update), version `2023-01-01-preview`.
 - Tables with the Auxiliary plan:
     - Are currently unbilled.
 There's currently no charge for ingestion, queries, search jobs, and long-term retention.
     - Do not support columns with dynamic data.